davs3275/sbs/med/collier.md

 ---
-4.5 Death and generation are both mysteries of nature, and somewhat resemble each other ; for the first does but dissolve those elements the latter had combined.
-Now there is nothing that a man need be ashamed of in all this ; nothing that is opposed to his nature as a rational being, and to the design of his constitution.
+4.5 Death and generation are both mysteries of nature, and somewhat resemble each other; for the first does but dissolve those elements the latter had combined.
+Now there is nothing that a man need be ashamed of in all this; nothing that is opposed to his nature as a rational being, and to the design of his constitution.